Radiotherapy for stomach cancer

 You have a scan from a specialised CT scanner so that your treatment team can plan exactly where to give the radiotherapy.
 The planning appointment may last about 90 minutes.

 You may have one treatment a day for a few days, or several treatments with a few days break between each.
-The treatment takes anything from 1 minute to several minutes each time.
+The treatment takes anything from 10 to 25 minutes each time.
 You need to lie very still.